sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-03-10-Exceptions-Best-Practices.md

 }
 ```

 In general, the only unique aspect here is the name of the Exception.
 It is worth noting that we extend the `RuntimException` here.
-In general, this is a good class for your custom made exceptions to extend.
+In general, this is a good class for your custom-made exceptions to extend.
 However, depending on the situation, you may want to extent more specific classes, like `IllegalArgumentException` when your exception is related to errors in function arguments.

 Be aware that if you extend a checked exception, then your custom exception will also be a checked exception.